calugo/AgroSightSPECY/README.md

-# # AgroSightSPECY - SPECY IMPLEMENTATION using 2 STS spectrometers.
+#  AgroSightSPECY - SPECY IMPLEMENTATION using 2 STS spectrometers.

-This setup is ready to be deployed using UAVs or ground and lab setups.

 This is an extension of [SPECY](https://github.com/wemperor/SPECY)  originally developed by [wemperor](https://github.com/wemperor).
-  This version implement two STS spectrometers using a microcontroller such as an Arduino Mega.
+  This version implements two STS spectrometers using a microcontroller such as an Arduino Mega to capture data   using UAVs or ground and lab setups.

-The setup (plus an additional SD-logger ethernet shield) is as follows:
+The connections (plus an additional SD-logger ethernet shield) are as follows:

 ![](https://github.com/calugo/AgroSightSPECY/blob/master/setup.png)